- Live Rates

-Summary It’s an exciting time.
-Your finally considering a home purchase in Seattle Washington, one of the Nations most popular cities.
-Before you go out looking for that dream home, take a moment to read these three helpful insights from Sammamish Mortgage, a family owned and operated leader in the Seattle Mortgage Industry.
+It’s an exciting time.
+You’re finally considering a home purchase in Seattle Washington, one of the Nations most popular cities.
+Before you go out looking for that dream home, take a moment to read these three helpful insights.

 Seattle, Washington has recently joined some of its neighboring cities in a pricing peak, followed by a modest decline.
-Only a year ago Seattle was singled out as having one of the most constrained housing markets in the country.
+Not long ago, Seattle was singled out as having one of the most constrained housing markets in the country.

 Related: Seattle housing forecast

-Predictions and forecasts from other sources reinforce this outlook.
-The consensus seems to be that home prices in Seattle will likely continue to decline slowly through the end of 2019 and into 2020.
+The consensus among various sources seems to be that home prices in Seattle will likely continue to increase throughout 2020.

-This is arguably one of the biggest considerations for those thinking about purchasing a home in Seattle in 2018.
-When potential buyers weigh the pros and cons of postponing a purchase, it usually comes down cost.
+This is arguably one of the biggest considerations for those thinking about purchasing a home in Seattle in 2021, either now or later.
+When potential buyers weigh the pros and cons of postponing a purchase, it usually comes down to cost.
 Will I save money or lose money by delaying my purchase by a few months?